 Visiting the Dole Plantation is a must for anyone visiting Oahu, especially if you’re a fan of the brand.
 It’s an excellent way for kids and adults to learn about the pineapple industry’s history and how everything is made.
 Believe me, there is so much more to the Dole Plantation than just sliced or chunked pineapples and the famous Dole Whip, which tastes better than the ones you get at Disney.
-However, be sure to download the FREE Dole Plantation App (available in the App Store) as you’re going to need it for a few activities.
+However, you should download the FREE Dole Plantation App (available in the App Store) because you’ll need it for a few activities.

 We enjoyed our visit so much that we went back a second time, although mostly to grab a few more souvenirs that we otherwise won’t be able to get here on the mainland USA.
 So what can you do at the Dole Plantation with the family or kids?